PacketFabric/terraform-provider-packetfabric/docs/data-sources/packetfabric_cs_aws_hosted_connection.md

 - `id` (String) The ID of this resource.
 - `is_awaiting_onramp` (Bool) Whether or not this cloud instance is waiting for an onramp to be available before provisioning.

+## Provisioning lead time

+Please check availability at your chosen location before provisioning.
+If there are no hosted cloud connections available at the chosen location, provisioning can take up to two weeks.